The Virginia Tech Coaching Files: Danny O'Brien

 Is O'Brien a Good Hire?

-Even the biggest fans of James Franklin have to take a wait-and-see approach with Danny O'Brien.
+Even the biggest supporters of James Franklin have to take a wait-and-see approach with Danny O'Brien.
 Penn State fans weren't exactly upset with him following Franklin to Virginia Tech, a sign that Penn Staters were dissatisfied with the Nittany Lions' quarterback play over the last two years.

 When it comes to O'Brien, Franklin is taking a calculated risk.
 He clearly sees something in O'Brien as a coach, or else he wouldn't have fast-tracked him to the position he's in.
 O'Brien might be learning on the job for another couple of seasons, but Tech fans would love to have the level of quarterback production that Nittany Lion fans have enjoyed over the last few years.